MatthiasQuintern/imgsort/README.md

 You can also install it system-wide using `sudo python3 -m pip install.`

 ## Changelog
+### 1.2
+- Works with ueberzugpp
+- Use pyproject.toml for installation

 ### 1.1
 - Terminal does not break anymore when program exits
 - Todo-Images are now sorted by filename